Frequently Asked Questions

 Financial

 We recommend that you bring 500,000 yen to ensure a smooth transition.
-This money will be used to pay the initial costs for your apartment and other expenses until your first payday.
+This money will be used to pay the initial costs for moving into your apartment in Japan and other expenses until your first payday.
 Please be prepared to bring the majority of the advised funds with you.

 Successful candidates may be offered some financial assistance (up to 250,000 yen) in the form of a short-term loan with an interest of 2% per year on the principle amount borrowed.
 Your loan will be deposited into your bank account when it is opened, so please do not plan on using this money for at least two to three weeks after you arrive.